moderndatacompany/dataos.info/docs/interfaces/bifrost_new.md

 ### **Policies**

-DataOS Policy within Heimdall Primitives is a rule defining the association of tags with subjects, predicates, other tags, or paths linked with objects to allow or deny access.
+DataOS [Policy](../resources/policy.md) within Heimdall Primitives is a rule defining the association of tags with subjects, predicates, other tags, or paths linked with objects to allow or deny access.
 Additionally, it imposes specific conditions on metadata, thereby governing access permissions to DataOS resources and environments.
-To know more about Policy click here (link policy doc?)

 ### **Tag-Namespaces**